 This project was identified as part of Council's Bridge Renewal Program and is part of our 2017/18 and 2018/19 Capital Works Programs.
 The work will ensure the Bourne Creek Bridge remains as a landmark feature of the region and will continue to provide a pedestrian and bicycle link on the Bass Coast Rail Trail well into the future.

-The works will involve:
+The works involved:

 - manufacture and fabrication of all new elements off-site.
-These works have started.

-- modify and strengthen the bridge abutments.
+- modifying and strengthening the bridge abutments.